sketch-hq/fig2sketch/CONTRIBUTING.md

 If you’re unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and an error trace or something similar.
 If a written description is not enough to describe the problem, feel free to attach screenshots or videos explaining the problem.

+## Do you have doubts?

+If you have doubts or there's anything you want to talk about that does not make sense to add it as a new issue, you can do it writing in the [discussions area](https://github.com/sketch-hq/fig2sketch/discussions).

 ## Missing a feature?

 You can *request* a new feature by submitting an issue to our GitHub Repository.
 If you would like to *implement* a new feature, please consider the size of the change in order to determine the right steps to proceed: